ocboogie/enimate/README.md

 ### Goals

-- Flexibility: should have the ability to create nearly any animation you could imagine, from traditional motion design (like moving text, images, and shapes with easing functions, transitions, and transformations) to generative art and mathematical animations (like dynamic graphs, fractals, point clouds, etc.).
+- **Flexibility**: should have the ability to create nearly any animation you could imagine, from traditional motion design (like moving text, images, and shapes with easing functions, transitions, and transformations) to generative art and mathematical animations (like dynamic graphs, fractals, point clouds, etc.).

-- API: should have an elegantly simple API with powerful abstractions that allow for complete control over the animation process, while still having high-level constructs like a declarative component hierarchy with animatable properties.
+- **API**: should have an elegantly simple API with powerful abstractions that allow for complete control over the animation process, while still having high-level constructs like a declarative component hierarchy with animatable properties.

-- Performance: should be able to render complex animations in real-time, requiring a low-level custom built renderer built on top of [wgpu](https://github.com/gfx-rs/wgpu).
+- **Performance**: should be able to render complex animations in real-time, requiring a low-level custom built renderer built on top of [wgpu](https://github.com/gfx-rs/wgpu).

-- Seekable: should be able to render any frame in the animation at any time, without having to render the entire animation from the beginning.
+- **Seekable**: should be able to render any frame in the animation at any time, without having to render the entire animation from the beginning.

 ### Example